nikett/gpt-as-participant/README.md

 [Rating]: 0.28
 ```

 - Step 3.
-Create a prompt (i.e., input to GPT3).
+Create a prompt (i.e., input to GPT3) using the constructed examples in Step 2 and a new situation you want GPT3 to generate rating for.
 ```
 For each given situation at inference time prompt = "{prompt-examples}